 - Sweetener: For the smoothest texture, it's a good idea to use a powdered sweetener.
 Powdered erythritol works well.
 If you don't mind sugar, you can use powdered sugar, although white granulated sugar will also work.
 I often use stevia - I like stevia glycerite.

-- Unsweetened cocoa powder: I like to use Dutch-processed cocoa powder.
+- Unsweetened cocoa powder: I like to use Dutch-processed cocoa powder (processed with alkali).
 It's less acidic than natural cocoa powder.

 - Plain Greek yogurt: I highly recommend using whole-milk yogurt.
 This will give you the best flavor and texture.